usnistgov/etspy/README.md

 TomoTools package
 ===========

-The tomotools package provides code for the aligment and reconstruction of electron tomography data from TEM/STEM instruments.
+TomoTools is a Hyperspy-based software package for the aligment and reconstruction of electron tomography data from TEM/STEM instruments.
+Tools are provided for basic tilt series data processing, stack alignment, and reconstruction using the astra-toolbox.

-The package mostly wraps existing libraries to perform many of the lower level operations.
-Hyperspy is employed for data input/output, the astra-toolbox performs the 3D reconstructions, and rigid transformation for alignments are calculated and applied using the OpenCV library.

 Installation